microsoft/powercat-automation-kit/docs/private-preview-upgrade.md

 The video include a summary of the steps above to unregister the actions that are no longer required for the September 2022 release.

-❗ NOTE: To view the videos below you will need to be signed in as a :octocat: GitHub user.
+❗ NOTE: To view the videos below you may need to be signed in as a :octocat: GitHub user.

 <br/>